 Welsh legislation on the UK’s official legislation database includes: Acts of the National Assembly for Wales 2012 onwards, Measures of the National Assembly for Wales 2008-2011 and Wales Statutory Instruments 1999 onwards.
 Measures are reproduced as revised, with an option to select the original “as enacted” text under “What Version” on the left of the screen.
 Wales SIs are not revised.
 Explanatory Notes to Measures and Acts are included if published.

+The Byelaws Review team is carrying out a far reaching overview and update of byelaws as they relate to all MOD sites in the UK.
 This section of the GOV.UK site provides a collection of byelaws regulating the use of land being used for military purposes.
 These can be viewed by selecting byelaws by region.
 The site covers the whole of the UK and includes (as well as current byelaws) lapsed, revoked and proposed new byelaws.

 The Leader of the House of Commons is the Cabinet minister responsible for arranging government business, including the introduction of government Bills, in the House of Commons.
 Information here on the GOV.UK web site includes the Business Statements, made each Thursday when the House is sitting and announcing the business for the following week and provisional business for the subsequent week.

 This site, formerly administered by the Stationery Office (TSO) and now archived by the National Archives, covers all Command Papers and departmentally sponsored House of Commons Papers (HCPs) from 17 May 2005 (the beginning of the 2005/06 parliamentary session) to January 2014.
-Texts are provided in pdf format.
+Texts are provided in PDF format.
 There is also a selection of earlier Command Papers, HCPs and other key government papers going back to 1951/52.
 Command Papers in particular are often important as providing the background to particular pieces of legislation, including as they do statements of government policy which are familiarly known as “White Papers”.
 (Note: the primary online source for new Command Papers is now the GOV.UK site, with coverage there from January 1993 onwards.)